Coin-Collect/coincollect-docs/community-rewards/key-2-web-3.md

 ### How to Stake Your NFT

 Staking your NFT allows you to earn rewards and grow your digital assets.
-Here’s how to stake your Key 2 Web 3 NFT:
+Here’s how to **stake your Key 2 Web 3 NFT (KEY)**:

 1. **Visit the Staking Page**: Go to the [CoinCollect NFT Pools](https://app.coincollect.org/nftpools).
 2. **Connect Your Wallet**: Ensure your digital wallet is connected to the CoinCollect platform.